davehtaylor/fizzbuzz/README.md

 # Fizzbuzz

-This is Fizzbuzz implemented in Python.
+This is Fizzbuzz implemented in various languages.

 This prints every number from 1 to 100.